 Treatment for the hypertension syndrome, according to Dr. Houston, should always start with non-drug therapies first.
 He stressed that exercise, weight reduction, smoking cessation, restrictions in the use of sodium, alcohol, and caffeine, and other lifestyle changes must be incorporated to maximize healing and fend off heart disease and stroke.

-Specifically, he discussed the usefulness of the following natural high blood pressure remedies:
+Specifically, he discusses the usefulness of the following natural high blood pressure remedies:

-- Herbs: Hawthorne berry, Pycnogenol (pine bark extract)
+- Herbs: hawthorne berry, ycnogenol (pine bark extract)